Small Subalgebras of Polynomial Rings and Stillman's Conjecture: Bounding all data for calculations with ideals or modules when the number of variables is known

 \end{discussion}

-We use Proposition~\ref{generic} above to construct the open affine $A_1$.
-As mentioned earlier, we now obtain a cover by locally closed open affines as required by Noetherian induction applied to the irreducible components of the complement of $\Spec(A_1)$ in $\Spec(A)$. \\
+We use Discussion~\ref{generic} above to construct the open affine $A_1$.
+As mentioned earlier, we now obtain the required cover by locally closed open affines by applying Noetherian induction to the irreducible components of the complement of $\Spec(A_1)$ in $\Spec(A)$. \\

 {\it Proof of Theorem~\ref{fixedB}.} By applying this procedure to $A$ as defined in Discussion~\ref{idea}, we obtain finitely many kernels, colons, intersections, primary decompositions or finite free resolutions that give rise to all others needed over any algebraically closed field by specialization.
 The existence of the bounds stated in Theorem~\ref{fixedB} is immediate.